FengJiangJu/fengjiangju.github.io/_pages/cv.md

   -GPA: 3.84/4.00

-  -Thesis: The Application of the Frequency-bessel Method in Surface Wave Exploration for Near-Surface Investigations
+  -Thesis: The Application of the frequency-Bessel Method in Surface Wave Exploration for Near-Surface Investigations

 Publications
 ======